neilsambhu/carla-race/timeline/README.md

 ```
 Fri 07/12/2024 2:12 PM: TODO: use transform's location (i.e., point) and
 rotation (i.e., point) to determine bounds of road (i.e., point).
+Fri 07/12/2024 2:39 PM: I'm not able to validate the ground-truth drive
+of the inner loop using the steering control.
+Fri 07/12/2024 2:39 PM: I'm not able to validate the ground-truth drive
+Fri 07/12/2024 4:04 PM: The [...]
+Fri 07/12/2024 4:12 PM: The ground-truth inner path looks good;
+the car did not successfully drive to follow the inner path.
+TODO: get outer path.
+Fri 07/12/2024 4:25 PM: TODO: get car to drive through first
+intersection, handing off from autopilot.
+Fri 07/12/2024 4:26 PM: work item: yaw: inner edge of road
+Fri 07/12/2024 4:44 PM: problem: curb before turn 3.